Before we begin working together it is important we have a working agreement so we know what is required of us.

 Online counselling sessions may be weekly or further apart depending on your requirements.
 They will last for a maximum of 50 minutes.

-Payment can be made by cash, Paypal or a bank transfer – preferably before you begin your counselling sessions.
+Payment can be made by bank transfer, PayPal or cheque – preferably before you begin your counselling sessions.

 Details will be sent to you once we have agreed to work together.